Animal Identification

 Can World Dairy Expo suggest suppliers of the types of tags it accepts for the health check-in process?

 For U.S. exhibitors needing USDA AIN tags, Datamars, Inc., Temple, TX, is providing up to ten (10) 840-series RFID tag sets per exhibitor.
 A premise ID is required.
-Order directly from Datamars via the Datamars website
+Order directly from Datamars via the Datamars by September 2, 2024.

 Your breed association representative has access to tags World Dairy Expo accepts for health check-in and can help you make the appropriate selection.
 If you opt to purchase tags from a supplier, we suggest you contact an approved 840 AIN tag distributor and secure 840 AIN RFID tags.